awsdocs/aws-lambda-developer-guide/doc_source/runtimes-extensions-api.md

 For a function with external extensions, Lambda reserves up to 300 ms \(500 ms for a runtime with an internal extension\) for the runtime process to perform a graceful shutdown\.
 Lambda allocates the remainder of the 2,000 ms limit for external extensions to shut down\.

-If the runtime or an extension does not respond to the `Shutdown` event within the limit, Lambda terminates the process using a `SIGKILL` signal\.
+If the runtime or an extension does not respond to the `Shutdown` event within the limit, Lambda ends the process using a `SIGKILL` signal\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lambda/latest/dg/images/Shutdown-Phase.png)